THE PHILIPPINES

 My first choice for accommodation on the island is the Cabilao Sunset Dive & Beach Resort.
 It is owned by a German guy who has been living on the island for over 20 years and has a deep knowledge of the dive sites, running a top-notch dive operation.
 The resort itself is peaceful, beautifully maintained, and set right on the water’s edge, with direct access to the tenders and diving bangka.

-June - September: Low Season Advice
+May - October: Low Season Advice

-Cabilao Island typically sees its low season between June and September.
+Cabilao Island typically sees its low season between May and October.
 This doesn’t impact the quality of the diving, but it does mean some resorts scale back operations.
 On my last visit in July 2025, Cabilao Sanctuary appeared all but closed, and Polaris had only maintenance staff on site and was running on a shoestring.

 If you're planning to visit during the low season, my advice is to contact the resort directly, ask the right questions, and make arrangements accordingly.
 I personally love this time of year — the diving is still fantastic, it’s quiet and peaceful, and you often get one-to-one service, both in the resort and on the dive boats.